ciank94/copData/README.md

 -  **Note:**
 *`copernicusmarine` is a python package for accessing Copernicus Marine Service data.
 Check `/pyproject.toml` for version information if there are any issues with dependencies and raise them on github.
 Also check the [Copernicus Marine Toolbox](https://help.marine.copernicus.eu/en/articles/7949409-copernicus-marine-toolbox-introduction) documentation.*
 ## setup
-1. To use package, register account with [Copernicus Marine Service](https://marine.copernicus.eu/) and login with the following command (once off):
+1. To use package, use or register account details with [Copernicus Marine Service](https://marine.copernicus.eu/) and login with the following command (once off):
 ```python
 import copernicusmarine as cop
 cop.login()